ayushnoori/program-synthesis/README.md

 ## 👨🏽‍💻 Project Description

 Here, we implement the non-ML subset of BUSTLE, the algorithm proposed by Odena *et al.* (2021).
+That is, we implement bottom-up enumerative search for simple compound expressions, excluding conditionals, recursion and loops.

+## 🙏🏽 Acknowledgements

+I thank [Tyler Holloway](mailto:tylerholloway@g.harvard.edu), teaching fellow in CS252R, for her guidance in completing this implementation of bottom-up enumerative program synthesis.

 ## 📖 References

 1. Odena, A. *et al.* BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration. in *9th International Conference on Learning Representations*; 2021 May 3-7; Austria.